saichandglobal/ssss/.gitlab/issue_templates/imoc_onboarding.md

    * [Workbook examples of incident response](https://sre.google/workbook/incident-response/)
    * [Incident Review](https://sre.google/sre-book/postmortem-culture/) and [Learning from Failure](https://sre.google/workbook/postmortem-culture/)
   c.
 [Being Oncall examples](https://sre.google/workbook/on-call/)
-4. The [IMOC Checklist](https://gitlab.com/gitlab-com/runbooks/-/blob/master/incidents/general_incidents.md#imoc-checklist) in our runbooks.
+5. The [IMOC Checklist](https://gitlab.com/gitlab-com/runbooks/-/blob/master/incidents/general_incidents.md#imoc-checklist) in our runbooks.

 ## Getting going as an IMOC
 After the reading and video above, you should start shadowing existing IMOCs.

-Things you will need:
+Things you will need: (note, you can do the Access Request and start shadowing / joining channels while you wait on the Access Request)
 1. An account on GitLab's PagerDuty account (via Access Request)
 2. The PagerDuty App on your phone
 3. Join the following channels on Slack: #incident-management, #production, #feed_alerts-general, #abuse, #dev-escalation